paths-erc/sacri-lapides-aegypti/src/content/taposiris/index.md

 - Vörös, G. 2007.
 “1998-2004: Taposiris Magna”, in _Egyptian temple architecture: 100 years of hungarian excavations in Egypt, 1907 - 2007_ edited by G. Vörös, 96-115.
 Budapest.
 - Ward Perkins, J.B.
 1946.
 “The Monastery of Taposiris Magna”, in _Bulletin de la Société royale d’archéologie d’Alexandrie_, 36: 48-53.

-## Textual documentation
+## Epigraphic documentation

-To see/download the list of epigraphic inscriptions related to Taposiris [click here](taposiris_inscription.pdf)
+To see/download the list of epigraphic documentation related to Taposiris [click here](taposiris_inscription.pdf)